ajittupe2548/ajit-tupe-portfolio/Dependencies.md

 ### sharp

 A high-performance image processing library for resizing, converting, and manipulating images.
+Not used in project but required to build next project.

 -   Features: Supports multiple image formats (JPEG, PNG, WebP, etc.), enables fast image resizing and optimization, reduces file sizes for web use, performs image transformations like cropping and rotation, works efficiently in Node.js environments.